Cuarto Azul: Singles

-"Segundo intento" (Spanish for "Second try") was the first song released from the album.
+"Segundo Intento" (Spanish for "Second try") was the first song released from the album.
 It serves as the lead single.
 It was released on January 23, 2025.
 The song follows the electropop sound from Aitana's previous work Alpha.
 Following its release, the song entered and peaked at number eighteen on PROMUSICAE's Top 100 Canciones.

 "Sentimiento natural" (Spanish for "Natural feeling") was released on March 13, 2025 as the second single from Cuarto Azul.
 Featuring Puerto Rican rapper and singer Myke Towers, the song marked a departure from the previous single by incorporating more tropical sounds.
 In its first week, the song debuted at number seven on the Top 100 Canciones chart, becoming the first top 10 hit from Cuarto Azul.

-"6 DE FEBERO" (Spanish for "February 6th") was released on May 5, 2025, as the third single from Cuarto Azul.
+"6 de febrero" (Spanish for "February 6") was released on May 5, 2025, as the third single from Cuarto Azul.
 A Spanish New wave pop ballad, the song became a commercial success in Spain.
 It entered the Spanish weekly Spotify streaming chart at number eleven with 1,616,894 on-demand streams, despite having only three days of availability.
-In its first full tracking week "6 DE FEBERO" jumped to number two, accumulating 2,879,617 new streams, and became the second top 10 streaming hit from Cuarto Azul, following "Sentimiento natural".
+In its first full tracking week "6 de febrero" jumped to number two, accumulating 2,879,617 new streams, and became the second top 10 streaming hit from Cuarto Azul, following "Sentimiento natural".
 On PROMUSICAE's Top 100 Canciones chart, it debuted at number eight, becoming the album's second top 10 and second-highest debut, also based on only three days of tracking.
 The following week, it rose to number two, marking Aitana's first top three single from the album and third top 10 overall.
 It also became her highest-charting single since the Quevedo collaboration, "Gran Vía", which spent three weeks at number one.
 Following the release of Cuarto Azul, the song saw a resurgence in chart points and climbed from number nine to number eight.

-"Cuando hables con él" (Spanish for "When you speak with him") was released on May 30, 2025, alongside Cuarto Azul, serving as the album's fourth and most recent single to date.
-The track received 547,527 on-demand streams in Spain on its first day and debuted at number four on the Top 100 songs chart, the highest debut from the album to date.